yubik-studio/yubik-studio.github.io/README.md

-## yubik.com is now yubik-studio.github.io
+### Andrew Milne, M.A.Sc., P.Eng

-Yubik Studio provides access to the collection of works created by Andrew Milne, M.A.Sc., P.Eng.
+Yubik Studio provides access to the many works created by Andrew Milne, M.A.Sc., P.Eng.